is also a shortened, easier version of the walks described below)

 of Val de Chiana.
 Our goal is the Benedictine Abbey of Farneta.
 Built around

 centuries.
-During that time the abbey was visited and enriched by many Popes
+During that time the abbey was visited and enriched by Popes

-and Imperators.
-The adjacent museum has Roman tombs, Etruscan urns,
+and Emperors.
+The adjacent museum contains Roman tombs, Etruscan urns,

 religious statues of St. Peter and St. Paul, paintings from the 16th century

 and some fossil exhibits.
 Today, the abbey owns the surrounding land which